The Hollow Man (Carr novel)

 The Hollow Man (The Three Coffins in the USA) is a 1935 locked room mystery novel by the American writer John Dickson Carr, featuring his recurring investigator Gideon Fell.
 It contains in chapter 17 the often-reprinted "locked room lecture" in which Dr Fell speaks directly to the reader, setting out the various ways in which murder can be committed in an apparently locked room or otherwise impossible situation.

-The book received high praise from many critics, and in 1981 was selected as the best locked room mystery of all time by a panel of 17 mystery authors and reviewers.
+The book received high praise from many critics, and in 1981 was selected as the best locked-room mystery of all time by a panel of 17 mystery authors and reviewers.

 Plot

 Professor Charles Grimaud's meeting with friends at a London tavern is interrupted by the illusionist Pierre Fley, who threatens Grimaud and warns of an even more dangerous brother who seeks Grimaud's life.
 Grimaud tells him to send his brother and be damned.

 A few nights later, a visitor concealing his identity with a false face arrives at Grimaud's house and is shown up to his study by the housekeeper, Mme Dumont.
 Grimaud's secretary, positioned with a view of the study door, sees Grimaud greet the visitor and let him in; he continues to watch until a shot is heard.
 Inside the room, Grimaud is found to be dying; but neither visitor nor weapon can be found, and there is unbroken snow outside the only window.
 On his deathbed, Grimaud makes a confusing statement stating that his brother was responsible.

-Gideon Fell discovers that before Grimaud settled in London he was known as Koroly Grimaud Horváth, and that he had two brothers, one of whom now calls himself Fley.
+Gideon Fell discovers that before Grimaud settled in London he was known as Károly Grimaud Horváth, and that he had two brothers, one of whom now calls himself Fley.
 The three had, years earlier, tried to escape a Transylvanian labour camp by faking their own deaths and being buried alive in their coffins.

 A newspaper reports that minutes after Grimaud's shooting witnesses saw Fley walking alone down a snow-covered cul-de-sac, and heard a voice shout "The second bullet is for you!" followed by a gunshot.
 Fley is found dead in the snow, with the revolver that had killed both him and Grimaud lying nearby.
 There are no tracks in the snow but his.

 Fell receives word from Transylvania that the three brothers had been imprisoned for bank robbery, and that after escaping his coffin Grimaud had deliberately left the other two to die.
 Fley had been saved and returned to prison, but the third brother had perished.